Holocaust Writing & Art Contest

 · Demonstrates originality and creative representation of the theme

 Prizes: There will be 4 grand prize winners, two in the writing category and two in the art category.
 These four grand prize winners will be taken to Washington DC to visit the United States Holocaust Memorial Museum.
-The art winners will also receive a $50 Blick Art Materials gift card for art supplies.
-Thank you to Blick Art Materials for their donation.
 Teachers of the four grand prize winners will receive a $100 gift.

 All winners will be featured on the website of the Nathan and Esther Pelz Holocaust Education Resource Center and in the Milwaukee Jewish Chronicle.